Adeleke1/Data-Analyst/Project Build Data Dashboard/readme.md

 ![flight3](https://user-images.githubusercontent.com/87584380/126174588-90f11bcd-dd46-4e6e-a11b-e203490f703a.png)

-Texas had the highest amount of flight cancellations among the states in America reaching a sum amount og 668 cancellations.
+Texas had the highest amount of flight cancellations among the states in America reaching a sum amount of 668 cancellations.
 This shows that it is not advisable to rely on an urgent flight to Texas due to the high flight cancellation rate.
 On the other hand, Montana rarely experience flight cancellations as the sum amount of cancelled flight amount to just 3.

 **Insight 4: What are the reasons for flight cancellations by airlines at various airport?**